jakzo/EndnightMods/projects/Sons/KelvinCloner/README.md

 Press `ALT + K` to spawn a new Kelvin and build your own army of workers.

+Hold `ALT` while giving an order to broadcast it to all Kelvins.
+You only need to hold `ALT` when pressing the interact button, not while selecting on the notepad.

 Notes:

 - Spawned Kelvins persist across saves. 👌
 - There is no hotkey to despawn Kelvins.
-If you need to do that, well...
-You know what you have to do. 💀
+If you need to do that, well... you know what you have to do. 💀
 - I haven't tested with multiplayer but I think it might work. 🤷

 # Installation